moj-analytical-services/rpackage_training/README.md

     })

-* You can find a full list of expect_ functions in the Testing chapter of the [R Packages book](https://r-pkgs.org/tests.html)
+* You can find a full list of expect_ functions in the Testing chapter of the [R Packages book](https://r-pkgs.org/tests.html).
+You can additionally test figures e.g. plots to see whether they look like they should by using the package vdiffr (in CRAN and compatible with the testthat package).
 * When the test runs, it will check that all of the expect functions produce a TRUE result.
 If they don't, that specific test will fail.

 **Exercise 16**: Create some tests for the fivereg_recent function (taken from [here](https://github.com/mammykins/regregrap/blob/master/R/fivereg_recent.R):